 How to camp safely during COVID-19

-With English campsites reopening on 4 July there has been a boom in interest in camping holidays.
+With many English campsites now open there has been a boom in interest in camping holidays.
 But from the messages I’ve been receiving I know that a lot of people have reservations and are wondering whether it is possible to camp safely during COVID-19.

 But what can you do to protect yourself and your family on a camping holiday during Coronavirus?

-It’s important to say I am not a health expect and I have based this post on Government advice, the information currently available to the travel industry and common sense.
+It’s important to say I am not a health expert and I have based this post on Government advice, the information currently available to the travel industry and common sense.

 Here’s what we will be doing when we head out in our camper van for the first time – you may find it useful too: